 A little while ago someone asked me what kind of ship a frigate was.
 When you’re as immersed in naval culture and terminology as you become when writing a novel on the subject, it’s easy to lose track of terms that many people might not be familiar with.
-These aren’t necessarily things you need to know to follow and enjoy a novel like Daedalus and the Deep, but layers of meaning undoubtedly start to appear with greater understanding of the context.
+These aren’t necessarily things you need to know to follow and enjoy a novel of the sea, but layers of meaning undoubtedly start to appear with greater understanding of the context.

 A typical frigate of the late 18th-early 19th century

 The frigate has a long and illustrious relationship with sea fiction, for a number of reasons.
-Part of the significance of HMS Daedalus, the ever-present but usually-silent character in my novel Daedalus and the Deep, is that she started life as a frigate, but due to the arcane manner in which navies classify their vessels, was re-rated as something else.
-I won’t go too far down that road for fear of spoilers, as there may be people who want to read it.
+Part of the significance of the frigate in my first novel is that she started life as a frigate, but due to the arcane manner in which navies classify their vessels, was re-rated as something else.

 In technical terms, a frigate from the age of sail is a warship with a single main gun deck, and more than 20 guns.
 So far so unhelpful.
 To anyone who has ever picked up one of the many novels about naval fighting ships in the age of sail, the frigate is far more than its technical description.
 It’s the ship every young captain wants to command, that every officer and seaman wants to serve on.
 It’s the ship with a public profile is far in excess of its power.
 It’s the ship that Nelson said he’d be finished if he couldn’t get more of.